UTSAVS26/cognicore-ai/docs/source/how_to/save_a_conversation.rst

 Save a Conversation to a File
 =============================

-Agents in CogniCore use a memory module to keep track of the conversation.
+Agents in CogniCoreAI use a memory module to keep track of the conversation.
 While ``VolatileMemory`` forgets the history when your script ends, you can easily access this history and save it to a file for later analysis or to create a persistent record.

 The Core Concept
 ----------------